izmailoff/mqtt-mongo/README.md

 the same way via conf file or cmd args as described above.

 # Questions and Answers
-Q: Can I create a capped collection before I start using mqtt-mongo so that old messages get deleted automatically.
+Q: Can I create a capped collection before I start using mqtt-mongo so that old messages get deleted automatically?

 A: Absolutely, mqtt-mongo performs inserts only.
+A new collection is created upon first insert if it does not exist - standard MongoDB behaviour.

 Q: What happens if MongoDB can't keep up with insert rate?

 A: ...

 Q: What happens if connection to MongoDB gets lost?

 A: ...

 Q: What happens if connection to MQTT broker gets lost?

 A: ...

 Q: What happens if mqtt-broker encounters any other failures/exceptions?

 A: ...

 Q: Can I make it insert into multiple databases?

 A: mqtt-mongo supports inserts into multiple collections.
 I thought support of multiple databases would complicate configuration and implementation.
 You can simply start another instance of mqtt-mongo with the same config except for the database connection settings.

+Q: What are other known alternatives?

+A:

+Q: Do you have any performance test data?

+A: Coming soon ...

+Q: How do I scale this service?

+A: There are multiple options.

+   * Single instance:
+   First of all check the config - you can customize how many threads to use and memory settings.
+   Check that JVM is started with appropriate cmd args - enough heap memory, etc.

+   * Multiple independent instances:
+   Each mqtt-mongo instance can run on a single server, subscribe to a single topic and save messages to a single collection.
+   This would be quite an unusual setup in case you have enourmous amount of messages being injested.

+   * Mongo scaling:
+   Use sharded collections to distribute writes.
+Use fire and forget write concern level.

+   --If you exhaust all these possibilities or you have a single topic only and can't scale in other ways --this service can be implemented as a cluster that runs on multiple machines.

+Q: What if I want to apply some processing steps before the message is saved to Mongo?

+A: Currently preprocessing/filtering of messages is non-existent or customizable.
+You can fork this project and implement that logic yourself in Scala or Java.
+If you are interested in plugin support for this purpose let me know and I can easily add it.